vennadevops/Phase-2/Docker/DockerCompose/ComposeFileSyntax.md

 Launch the URL http://publicIp:8888

-Example-2: Run tow images using yml file.
+#### Example-2: Run two images using docker compose.
 Here, adding jenkins image details to the existing yml file.
 Update dokcer-compose.yml file with below snippet.

 Note: If you want to give the name to your container, you can add the durective 'container_name'